Please note : This help page is not for the latest version of Enterprise Architect. The latest help can be found here.

 A mass is hanging on a spring and damper.
 The first state shown here represents the initial point at time=0, just when the mass is released.
 The second state represents the final point when the body is at rest and the spring forces are in equilibrium with gravity.

 The MassSpringDamperOscillator model in SysML has a main Block, the Oscillator.
 The Oscillator has four parts: a fixed ceiling, a spring, a damper and a mass body.
 Create a Block for each of these parts.
 The four parts of the Oscillator Block are connected through Ports, which represent mechanical flanges.

-The Blocks 'Flange_a' and 'Flange_b' used for flanges in the 1D translational mechanical domain are identical but have slightly different roles, somewhat analogous to the roles of PositivePin and NegativePin in the electrical domain.
+The Blocks 'Flange_a' and 'Flange_b' used for flanges in the 1D transitional mechanical domain are identical but have slightly different roles, somewhat analogous to the roles of PositivePin and NegativePin in the electrical domain.
 Momentum is transmitted through the flanges.
 So the attribute isConserved of flow property Flange.f should be set to True.

 Blocks and Ports

-Create an Internal Block Diagram (IBD) for 'Oscillator'.
+Create an Internal Block diagram (IBD) for 'Oscillator'.
 Add properties for the fixed ceiling, spring, damper and mass body, typed by the corresponding Blocks.
 Connect the Ports with connectors.